 Does that mean managers are expected to become amateur psychologists or FBI profilers?
 Certainly not.
 It does mean, however, that managers need a deeper understanding and a greater confidence in recognizing potential signs of trouble at their earliest stages, when intervention methods are most effective.
 Early intervention provides the greatest flexibility in meeting someone’s needs and optimizes the opportunity for success in defusing an escalating situation.

 The more aware and comfortable managers are in recognizing and understanding the potential of workplace violence, the better able they are to create a safe and respectful environment; one in which employees readily adopt an I’ve-got-your-back mindset and feel comfortable coming forward with concerns.

 To explore more behaviors that might be cause for concern in the workplace, view a free full-length preview of Getting Real About Workplace Violence.

-And start now...there's no reason to wait for September 25th to become a champion of safety and respect at your work and in your community—If You See Something, Say Something®
+There's no better time to become a champion of safety and respect at your work and in your community—If You See or Sense Something, Say Something.

 James Sporleder has more than 25 years’ experience in the security industry.
 With a unique background in specialized captivity survival, James has trained thousands of US military personnel from some of the most elite units in the US Department of Defense.
 He’s worked in the corporate arena for more than 17 years, focusing on the development and implementation of specialized training programs and helping more than 50 percent of the Fortune 100 prepare for and respond to emerging challenges related to workplace violence, intimate partner violence, and extreme violence such as active shooter.